01 of 11

 08 of 11

-By the time we drive out of Bacolor, it's lunchtime - just the right time for a visit to Pampanga's foremost preserver of local culinary traditions, Lillian Lising-Borromeo.
-No walk-ins are allowed at "Atching" (big sister) Lillian's home in the town of Mexico, Pampanga, now a heritage restaurant known as Kusina ni Atching Lillian (Big Sister Lillian's Kitchen, Google Maps).
+By the time you drive out of Bacolor, it's lunchtime - just the right time for a visit to Pampanga's foremost preserver of local culinary traditions, Lillian Lising-Borromeo.
+No walk-ins are allowed at "Atching" (big sister) Lillian's home in the town of Mexico, Pampanga, now a heritage restaurant known as Kusina ni Atching Lillian.

 Groups who reserve in advance get a buffet of exceedingly traditional Kapampangan fare: brínghi, an adaptation of paella with the novel addition of coconut milk; tidtad, a type of pork blood stew; sísig, the popular Kapampangan dish made up of chopped-up and stir-fried pork cheeks and head meat; and Filipino-style tamales.